 Helping Outstanding Pupils Educationally

-HOPE Scholarship (Helping Outstanding Pupils Educationally) provides students with funds for tuition.
-The tuition award amount is determined annually by the Georgia Student Finance Commission and the "per credit rate" is published on their website.
+HOPE Scholarship provides students with state funds for tuition.
+The tuition award amount is determined annually by the Georgia Student Finance Commission as a "per credit hour rate" which is published on their website.

-The deadline to be reviewed for Georgia’s HOPE or Zell Miller Scholarships is the last day of class for the semester the student is seeking payment from these funds.
-Students who think they may be eligible for either HOPE or Zell Miller MUST email the Financial Aid Office PRIOR to the last day of the semester they are seeking potential payment from either of these scholarship programs.
-Please be aware that the GC Financial Aid office makes every effort to identify possible candidates based on academic history but it is the student’s responsibility if they have not been awarded these funds to initiate a review of their eligibility prior to the end of the semester they are seeking payment.
+The deadline to be reviewed for Georgia’s HOPE Scholarships is the last day of class for the semester which the student is seeking payment from these funds.
+Students who think they may be eligible for HOPE Scholarship MUST contact the Financial Aid Office PRIOR to the last day of the semester that they are seeking potential payment from the HOPE Scholarship Program.
+Please be aware that the GC Financial Aid office makes every effort to identify possible candidates based on academic history, but it is the student’s responsibility to initiate a review of their eligibility prior to the end of the semester he/she is seeking payment if he/she have not been awarded these funds.
 This policy is necessary due to imposed state-mandated deadlines for universities to finalize reconciliation of all payments.

 HOPE Check-Points for Continued Eligibility

-Students are evaluated to insure they attained a "B" average at the following checkpoints:
+Students are evaluated to insure he/she attained a 3.0 GPA at the following checkpoints:

 30 attempted semester hours